Programmher/waitstaff/README.md

 1. support URIs
    - `...://hostname` to check that the standard port is open
    - `...://hostname:port` to check another port (this seems unnecessary, since the URI scheme part could just be omitted, but is less confusing for quick usage than an error in this case)
+1. add interval support: --min=50 to check every 50 milliseconds
+1. add multi-interval support: -min=12000,100 to try once, wait 12 seconds and try, then try every 100ms Use case: your service in testing has to wait for dockerized mysql to initialize from scratch, which empirically takes ~12 seconds, so if you can't connect immediately, you want to avoid false positives as mysql opens and closes port 3306 while it starts up for the first time
+1. add backoff support: -b | --backoff=1.5 to check after ((previous interval) * 1.5) ms each try
+1. add maximum interval support: --max=3600000 to check at least once an hour even if it still isn't up
+1. add maximum attempt support: --attempts=10 to check only ten times before erroring out There is some overlap with timeout, here, but with a backoff specified, calculating the desired timeout is error-prone

 ## license

 At your option, either LICENSE (MIT) or UNLICENSE (public domain).